Error-Sensitive Proof-Labeling Schemes: Compact error-sensitive proof-labeling schemes

-\begin{proof} Let $G$ be an edge-weighted graph.
-For simplicity we assume that all the edge-weights are distinct, and thus the MST is unique.
-Recall that the sequential version of Bor\r{u}vka algorithm for constructing a MST maintains a forest initially composed of $n$ trees (called fragments), each reduced to just one node, and proceeds in phases where, at each phase, one fragment is picked, and the edge with minimum weight incident to that fragment is added to the forest, resulting in reducing the number of fragments by one, until a single fragment remains, which forms a MST.
-As shown in, e.g.,~\cite{Peleg00}, one can run a parallel version of Bor\r{u}vka algorithm which proceeds in at most $\lceil \log_2 n \rceil $ rounds, where each round consists in merging fragments in parallel.
+\textbf{Proof of Theorem~\ref{theo:MSTcompactES}. \;} We show that the proof-labeling scheme for MST described in~\cite{KormanK07,KormanKP10} is error-sensitive.
+Let $G$ be an edge-weighted graph.
+For simplicity we assume that all the edge-weights of $G$ are distinct, and thus the MST is unique.
+It is now folklore (see, e.g.,~\cite{Peleg00}) that one can run a parallel version of Bor\r{u}vka algorithm which proceeds in at most $\lceil \log_2 n \rceil $ rounds, where each round consists in merging fragments in parallel.
 Note that a merging may involve more than just two fragments during a single round, so the number of fragments may actually decrease faster than by a factor~2 at each round.